sujinyan/deepops/docs/kubernetes-cluster.md

    ./scripts/k8s_deploy_monitoring.sh
    ```

-10. Setup the container registry.
-(Optional)
+4. Setup the container registry.

     The default container registry hostname is `registry.local`.
 To set another hostname (for example,
     one that is resolvable outside the cluster), add `-e container_registry_hostname=registry.example.com`.